Potassium is the most abundant intracellular cation, with a normal plasma concentration of 3.5-5.5 mmol/L.

 Sodium bicarbonate may be given to those with acidosis (normally with pH < 7.2) to help normalise the potassium, this should only be commenced under the guidance of an experienced renal or critical care physician.

-Once initial management has been completed, the patient will require repeated 12-lead ECGs, and U&Es checked 4-6 hourly after the initial sample following treatment.
+Once initial management has been completed, the patient will require repeated 12-lead ECGs, and U&Es checked 4-6 hourly.

-A medication review should be undertaken to look for any drugs known to cause hyperkalaemia and stopped.
-If potassium is still an issue, acute treatment can be continued.
+A medication review should be undertaken to look for any drugs known to cause hyperkalaemia and offending agents stopped.
+If hyperkalaemia is still an issue, acute treatment can be continued.